English - Bachelor of Arts

 Advanced Independent Study

-This course permits an advanced student to work with an instructor to explore a specific topic in depth through research or directed reading in primary and secondary sources.
-The student plans, executes and reports the results of their independent research or study project under the direction of a faculty supervisor.
-To be granted enrollment in the course, the student must have made prior arrangements with a faculty member willing to supervise his or her project.
+This course permits a senior student to work with an instructor to explore a specific topic in depth through research or directed reading in primary and secondary sources.
+Students have the opportunity to design and undertake independent research, write at least one major paper, and strengthen their grasp of critical and theoretical concepts relevant to their chosen topic, working under the direction of a faculty supervisor.
+To be granted enrollment in the course, the student must have made prior arrangements with a faculty member willing to supervise their project.
 This course can be taken twice for credit.

 ENGL 499